xlthlx/wp-inci/readme.txt

 = Can I translate the plugin interface? =

-Yes, just edit .POT file in the `languages` folder.
+Yes, just edit the .POT file in the `languages` folder.